ReSQueing Parallel and Private Stochastic Convex Optimization: Parallel stochastic convex optimization

 \end{problem}

 When discussing a parallel algorithm which queries a stochastic gradient oracle, in the sense of Problem~\ref{prob:sco_gen}, we separate its complexity into four parameters.
 The \emph{query depth} is the maximum number of sequential rounds of interaction with the oracle, where queries are submitted in batch.
 The \emph{total number of queries} is the total number of oracle queries used by the algorithm.
-The \emph{computational depth and work} are the sequential depth and total amount of computational work done by the algorithm outside of these oracle queries.
+The \emph{computational depth and work} are the sequential depth and total amount of computational work, treating each oracle query as requiring $O(1)$ depth and work.
 For simplicity we assume that all $d$-dimensional vector operations have a cost of $d$ when discussing computation.